What safety protocols are in place at Divine Mercy Catholic Academy (DMCA)?

 DMCA prioritizes student growth and uses nationally recognized assessment tools (DIBELS, STAR) to measure progress.
 Annual growth goals are established for each student and are continuously monitored through a series of teacher reviews and parent conferences.
 In addition, classroom grades can be accessed on demand through Power School.
 High standards and expectations at a developmentally appropriate level reinforced by a variety of support systems allow all students to reach for their potential.

 Yes.
 We offer full-day PreK programs at both our East and West campuses.
-Families can choose 2- 3- or 5-day programs.
+Families can choose 2 or 5 days for our 3 year-old program or 3 or 5 days for our 4 year-old program.
 Our PreK goal is to provide a safe and secure “home away from home” as our early learners experience a wider world.
 Socialization and free play is very important.
 Children meet new friends and become familiar with adults other than their parents.
 It is a friendly, faith-filled atmosphere.
 Our teachers are certified in Early Childhood Education and chosen specifically for their abilities to interact with our youngest students.
 Our PreK curriculum is tailored to enhance:

 - Christian values